MichaelMcCulloch/hyperchess/hchess.md

         let hash = board.hash;

-        // LAZY SMP: Check TT for cutoffs from OTHER threads if let Some((tt_score, tt_depth, tt_flag, _)) = self.tt.get(hash) {
+        if let Some((tt_score, tt_depth, tt_flag, _)) = self.tt.get(hash) {
             if tt_depth as usize >= depth {
                 match tt_flag {